Semi Commercial Mortgage

 The general rule is that you'll need a semi-commercial mortgage if there are any elements of a business within the property – irrespective of how much of the floor space or percentage it comprises.

-- Some apply a policy called the 60/40 rule—if less than 60% of the property is used for commercial purposes, they'll consider it a residential mortgage and work to the standards regulated by the FCA.
+- Some apply a policy called the 60/40 rule – if less than 60% of the property is used for commercial purposes, they’ll consider this a residential mortgage and work to the standards regulated by the FCA.

-- Others work based on a financial split, requesting separate valuations of the different parts of the building.
-They might decide that the proportion of the premise worth the most dictates the type of mortgage lending they're prepared to extend.
+- Others work on the basis of a financial split, requesting separate valuations of the different parts of the building.
+They might decide that the proportion of the premise that is worth the most dictates the type of mortgage lending they're prepared to extend.

-- Alternative lenders might take a different approach and offer two separate mortgage products, each covering a different proportion of the same building.
+- Alternative lenders might use a different approach and will offer two separate mortgage products, each on a different proportion of the same building.
 However, this normally only works if you can divide the floorplans and have a separate entrance for each aspect of the property without any common areas.

-Semi-commercial mortgages can be an excellent way to raise the financing required to purchase a home and simultaneously buy a business premise to trade from yourself or to let out to commercial clients or tenants.
+Mixed-use mortgages can be an excellent way to raise the financing required to purchase a home and simultaneously buy a business premise either to trade from yourself or to let out to commercial clients or tenants.

 Generally, semi-commercial properties perform well as investments and often better than buy-to-let residences, with average returns of roughly 8.7% compared to 5.8% on the median buy-to-let.

-It's also worth thinking about the maintenance and running costs.
+It's also worth considering maintenance and running costs.
 Most business tenants are responsible for general repairs and business rates, meaning that a larger proportion of the rental income is profitable.

 Renting to a residential tenant tends to mean higher expenses, as landlords are typically responsible for repairs, covering the costs of maintenance or replacing furnishings or appliances included in the rent.

-However, it is also important to compare the mortgage costs and overall profitability alongside the slower capital appreciation normally associated with mixed-use properties, which tend to grow in value as a saleable asset at a slower rate than buy-to-lets.
+However, it is also important to compare the mortgage costs and overall profitability alongside the slower capital appreciation normally associated with mixed-use properties, which tend to grow in value as saleable assets at a slower rate than buy-to-let properties.

 Lenders may wish to arrange an independent valuation to assess the bricks-and-mortar value of the semi-commercial property.